9 steps to simplify your life

 Life is always better with a soundtrack.

-I love writing things down, and I use a daily journal to plan and review my days, weeks and months.
+I love writing things down, and I use a journal to plan and review my days, weeks and months.

 At the start of each new month, I review the month that’s just finished.
 [Related post: How to make the most of a new month]